Advanced-Command-Handler/Advanced-Command-Handler/README.md

 #### BetterEmbed

-This is a class for creating Object Embed but a little bit simplier like this :
+This is a class for creating Embed Object, but a bit simpler like this :

 ```js
 // Embed Objet :